 Isaiah 50:7 says, “Because the Sovereign LORD helps me, I will not be disgraced.
 Therefore have I set my face like flint, and I know I will not be put to shame”.

 When I was preparing to speak, I was not planning on going into all of the specifics that I have on this blog, because some of the women in that group are not even Christians.
 I spent so much time preparing what I thought God wanted me to say, though, and I felt so disappointed to be told that she changed her mind.
 This was someone who knows me, also, so that made it sting even more.

 Shame is something that we were never intended to carry once we make ourselves right with God.
-Sometimes we carry shame around for mistakes we made in our past, other times we carry it for things that have happened to us against our will.
+Sometimes we carry shame around for mistakes we made in our past or words spoken over us.
+Other times we carry shame for things that have happened to us against our will.
 Either way, God does not want us to hold onto it, because it is extremely toxic.

 Are you carrying around shame from your past?

 “Come, let’s talk this over!” says the Lord; “no matter how deep the stain of your sins, I can take it out and make you as clean as freshly fallen snow.
-Even if you are stained as red as crimson, I can make you white as wool!
-If you only let me help you…” (Isaiah 1:18-19)
+Even if you are stained as red as crimson, I can make you white as wool!”
+(Isaiah 1:18)